Science Spoofs, Physics Pranks and Astronomical Antics: Paper sections

 \subsection{Acknowledgements}

-There are numerous examples of jokes buried in the acknowledgements of papers.
+Numerous examples of jokes are buried in the acknowledgements of papers.
 Often these are sufficiently obscure to be understood only by the authors or their close colleagues.
 For example, there are instances of grateful thanks given to coffee shops or breweries disguised as the names of fellow scientists; one example is ``T.\ Cobbold'', for ``Tolly Cobbold'', a former brewery in England.
+The paper by Chodos \& Rabin thanks their ``assistant Beaker, for technical aid and wish him a speedy recovery'' \cite{Chodos}.
+The Sokal paper in ``Social Text'' \cite{Sokal} thanks four individuals ``for enjoyable discussions which have contributed greatly to this article''; they turn out to be relatives and children of friends, ranging in age between 2 and 6.
+There are also rumours of hidden marriage proposals, and at least one example of the blunt phrase ``Will you marry me?''\@ at the end of an acknowledgement \cite{Long}.

+A 1976 paper by Chastel, critiquing a speculative proposal for non-cosmological redshifts, says that the conclusions are being left to the reader and acknowledges that ``I wrote this paper for money'' \cite{Chastel}.
+In 2004 the lead author of the Sana et al.\ paper thanks ``the University of Li{\`e}ge for taking care of his integration and for {\it generously\/} providing heat and electricity'' \cite{Sana}.
+In their 2013 paper ``Collective Motion of Humans in Mosh and Circle Pits at Heavy Metal Concerts'' \cite{Mosh}, the authors make clear that their ``fieldwork was independently funded''.
+Authors occasionally also feel the need to {\it un\/}acknowledge individuals \cite{Goupil}.